Shados/envy/manual/src/chapter_1.md

 the home-manager defintions.
 This allows for "layering" user-level neovim configuration on top of the system-wide config.
 It is `false` by default.

+NOTE: You are likely better off just directly including your NixOS envy-configuration module in your hm config, if you want to layer the two, but this approach is not always possible/viable.

 ## Standalone Setup
 Usage as a standalone module is slightly more complicated, and is most easily